I am a

 Learn about the forces that shape politics and international affairs

 From terrorism to Trump, from climate change to leadership change, from drones to disaster relief, from elections to revolutions—politics shape the world in which we live.

-A degree in government and international relations is not just about politics.
+A degree from Griffith in government and international relations is not just about politics it’s about preparing you to be a socially responsible business leader with a global perspective.
 It will help you make sense of the forces that drive economic, social and political change and give you the critical reasoning skills needed to respond to these changes and make a real difference in the public, private or not-for-profit sector.